FGasper/p5-Sys-Binmode/README.md

 # ACKNOWLEDGEMENTS

-Thanks to Leon Timmermans (LEONT) for some debugging help.
+Thanks to Leon Timmermans (LEONT) and Paul Evans (PEVANS) for some debugging and design help.

 # LICENSE & COPYRIGHT